mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
 	title="Independent Review of Critical Projects"
 	subTitle="Verification and Validation of complex projects"
 	text="Nobody likes to say HELP on a technical project.
-Delivering bad news on a project is never easy.
+Delivering bad news is never easy and often is not comprehensive.
 Redefining a project's path to success is simply hard.
-We can review, assess, and help you recover your project and reign in costs... or simply terminate it.
-We tell it like is so you see and address hard decisions not avoid them." image="MTS-validation-verification-Mysticetus-square.png"
+We can review, assess, and help you recover your entire project and reign in costs... or help you to simply terminate it.
+We tell it like is so you can see and address hard decisions not avoid them." image="MTS-validation-verification-Mysticetus-square.png"
 	imagePosition="left"